jnberkman/llm-course-assistance/README.md

 Configure the .env file for Pinecone and OpenAI usage.

+### If you want to regenerate the data:
-Now execute courses.py using the play button in VSCode.
+- Now execute courses.py using the play button in VSCode.

-Once that is done running, a csv should be created.
+- Once that is done running, a csv should be created.

-Make sure to log into the QReports at https://qreports.fas.harvard.edu/ Once you have done that, execute course_data.py.
+- Make sure to log into the QReports at https://qreports.fas.harvard.edu/
+- Once you have done that, execute course_data.py.
 This may take several minutes.

-After that, update the .env file:
+### Update the .env file:
 - Create an OpenAI api Key at https://platform.openai.com/api-keys
 - Create an index at https://app.pinecone.io/ with dimensions of 1536 using cosine and with a pod type of p2.